gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 But why do we need ETL processes?
 Insights derived from valuable information can have a very significant impact on the success of an organization.
 With the exponential growth of data volume, data sources, and data types, the ability to validate, cleanse, integrate, standardize, curate, and aggregate data in well-orchestrated and governed pipelines has achieved a valuable priority in the data management processes of organizations.

-But ETL has also some drawbacks.
+But ETL over time it has also faced us with several challenges.
 Here are some common drawbacks associated with the ETL process:

 - **Complexity**: ETL processes can be complex, involving multiple steps and transformations.
 Designing and implementing these processes can be time-consuming, especially for large and complex data sets.
 - **Data Latency**: ETL processes are usually scheduled to run at specific intervals (e.g., nightly batches).
 This means that the data in the target data store might sometimes have a latency not suited for the business needs.